 The Moeco BLE gateway is a Bluetooth-based interface that connects to numerous devices, collects data from them, and transmits the data packages to the Moeco platform.
 For the Moeco users, a BLE gateway is an Android application that they can use for the same purposes.
 The Moeco BLE gateway consists of four sections: Dashboard is the entry point of the Moeco BLE gateway app.
 Here you can see the main information about the gateway operation and initiate a new scan.

 This section walks you through the steps of initial login to your Moeco account and setting it up.
-To start working with Moeco, refer to the following sections: Joining Moeco Account settings Moeco app Moeco BLE gateway
+To start working with Moeco, refer to the following sections: Joining and logging into Moeco Account settings Moeco app Moeco BLE gateway

 There are several ways to join the Moeco platform.
 Depending on how you interact with Moeco, the options are as follows: You can create an account on your own.
 In this case, you’ll be assigned the organization owner rights.
 You can finish account setup that Moeco created for you.
 In this case, you’ll also be assigned the organization owner rights.
 You can finish account setup that your organization created for you.